 The budget comparison notes compare Council's financial plan, expressed through its annual budget, with actual performance.
 The Local Government (Planning and Reporting) Regulations 2014 requires explanation of any material variances.
 Council has adopted a materiality threshold of greater than 10 per cent and greater than \$1 million or where further explanation is warranted.
-Explanations have not been provided for variations below the materiality threshold unless the variance is considered to be material because of its nature.
+Explanations have not been provided for variations below the material because of its nature.